skaytech/skaytech/README.md

 ### I'm a Father, Husband, and a Software Engineer who specializes in Front-End Technologies!

-- 🔭 I’m currently working on a few projects using ReactJS!
+- 🔭 I’m currently working on a full-stack App with ReactJS as Frontend and Java Spring Boot/PostgreSQL as Backend.
-- 🌱 I’m also building a full stack application for a dear friend & checking out Gatsby for my website.
+- 🌱 I’m working on V2 of my portfolio site using Gatsby & Strapi.
-- 👯 I have been blogging regularly & collaborating with other devs on Twitter.
+- 👯 I have been blogging regularly at https://blog.skay.dev & collaborating with other devs on Twitter.
 - 🥅 2020 Goals: Specialize in web development with ReactJS & build full stack applications.
-Blog regularly.
+Blog atleast one article in a week.
-- ⚡ Fun fact: I love playing the musical keyboard & certified Level 2 - Trinity School of Music, London
+- ⚡ Fun fact: I love playing the musical keyboard & certified Level 2 - Trinity School of Music, London.

 ### Connect with me: